 How to Clean Lithium Battery Corrosion

 It is very unusual for lithium batteries used in cell phones and laptop computers to leak.
 But when it happens, it is very dangerous and highly combustible.
 Do not attempt to clean lithium battery corrosion.
-Consult a hazardous waste professional.
+Consult a hazardous waste professional for the proper disposal of lithium batteries.

 Tips to Prevent Battery Corrosion